CCC President Shares Local Workforce Developments

 Siena College Poll Shows Decreasing Support of Bail Reform

 A Siena College poll released yesteday showed a plummeting of support fo the new bail reform laws since April.
 In April 2019, 55 percent of voters thought ending cash bail for most misdemeanor and non-violent crimes was "good for New York" compared to the 38 percent believing the change was bad.
 Now, 59 percent ending cash bail for most cases was a bad policy compared to the 33 percent who found it positive.

-The Village of Hammondsport Board of Trustees will hold a Special Meeting tomorrow at 12:10 p.m. in the Village Office on 18 Water Street in Hammondsport.
-The meeting is to discuss the Village’s 2020-2021 General Fund and Water Fund Budgets as well as any other business before the Board.
+The Board of Trustees for the Village of Hammondsport holds a Special Meeting at 12:10 p.m. this Friday February 28th in the Village Office on 18 Water Street.
+This meeting is to discuss the Village’s Fiscal Year End and any other business before the Board.

 GOP Senators Join Congressman Reed in Opposing Green Light Law

 State Senator Tom O'Mara and other Republican legislators in the state joined Congressman Tom Reed in calling on Governor Cuomo to rescind the newly-enacted "Green Light Law" that grants drivers licenses to undocumented immigrants in New York State.
 O’Mara and other opponents say that county clerks and employees at local Departments of Motor Vehicles (DMV) are unable to verify the authenticity of foreign IDs.
 The New York Association of County Clerks and several county clerks have opposed the measure and so far, unsuccessfully challenged the law in court.
 Twelve states allow undocumented immigrants to obtain driver's licenses and all but New York allow federal agencies full access to their state DMV records.